revalgovender/django-api-exercise/README.md

   Payout exceeds said amount, we should split it.
 This amount may be regularly updated by the business team.
 - Every Payout should be linked with at least one Item, so that we know exactly what Items have been paid out with each transaction
-- Use Typescript/Node.JS or PHP.
-Using a framework such as Nest.JS or Symfony is encouraged.
+- Using a framework such as Django is encouraged.

 ## My Solution